AmigoCDT/Salient-Net/README.md

-# Train CIFAR10 with PyTorch
+# Train CIFAR with PyTorch

-I'm playing with [PyTorch](http://pytorch.org/) on the CIFAR10 dataset.
+I'm playing with [PyTorch](http://pytorch.org/) on the cifar10 or cifar100 dataset.

 ## Prerequisites
 - Python 3.6+